abui-am/gitgud/README.md

 The `autocommit` command (or its shorter alias `ac`):

 1. Automatically detects all changes in your repository
+2. Includes the current branch name for context-aware commit messages
-2. Sends the diff to OpenAI to generate a meaningful commit message following the Conventional Commits format
+3. Sends the diff to OpenAI to generate a meaningful commit message following the Conventional Commits format
-3. Shows you the suggested commit message and asks for confirmation
+4. Shows you the suggested commit message and asks for confirmation
-4. If you confirm, stages all changes and commits them with the AI-generated message
+5. If you confirm, stages all changes and commits them with the AI-generated message

 **Important**: You can customize the commit message format by creating or editing the `.autocommit.md` file.
 Since this file is in `.gitignore`, you'll need to create it in each repository where you use this tool.

+The AI assistant takes into account:

+- The current branch name (e.g., `feature/user-auth`, `fix/login-bug`)
+- The changes in your working directory
+- Your custom commit message rules from `.autocommit.md`

+This helps generate more contextually relevant commit messages that align with your branch's purpose.

 Example: